 Since then, he has met with Boeing CEO Dennis Muilenberg, who told reporters in January the aerospace giant would simplify and streamline requirements “all of which is going to provide a better airplane at a lower cost.”

-Secretary of Defense James Mattis ordered a review of the program in January.
+Defense Secretary James Mattis ordered a review of the program in January.

 The Air Force One program has a workforce of about 100 employees at Wright-Patterson.
 As of February, the Air Force had a $172 million contract for design and testing and had budgeted $2.7 billion through 2021.
 Final costs were expected by the end of the year for two Boeing 747-8s were expected to reach the presidential fleet in 2024.